mig1984/facebook-rockin-best-automation-selenium-scrape-no-api-tool-bot-machine-made-to-destroy-facebook/README.md

 Because the bot is searching for texts, language is important.
 English (US) and Czech are supported.

-## Installation step by step

 1. install ruby

-It may be already installed, just type "ruby -v" to check the version.
+  (it may be already installed, just type "ruby -v" to check the version)

 2. install chromium/chrome